Graduate Certificate in Library Media

 We have received official approval from accreditation officials in Alaska, Colorado, Idaho, Montana, Oregon, South Dakota, North Dakota, Washington, and Wyoming.
 Many other states accept our program as well.
 Contact your state's Department of Education to ensure that the program is accepted.
 Our education programs are accredited by the Montana Board of Public Education.
 We participate in the National Association of State Directors of Teacher Education and Certification's (NASDTEC) Interstate Contract.

 Additionally, the Library Media program offers an option to earn a Master's degree (MEd) in Curriculum & Instruction.
-The Master's portion involves completion of 9 additional credits past the 21 required by the Library Media Certificate program, and these courses are also offered online.
+The Master's portion involves completion of nine (9) additional credits past the 21 required by the Library Media Certificate program, and these courses are also offered online.
 A student must apply to the full MEd program separate from the Library Media Certificate program.
 See Master of Education in Curriculum & Instruction - Professional Educator Option.

 Program Flow